-This FAQ explores installation, activation and general features questions about ByePass secure password manager.
+This FAQ explores questions regarding installation, activation and general features of ByePass secure password manager.

 - What is ByePass secure password management?

 - What are the ByePass System Requirements?

 - What is the difference between the ByePass free and full versions?

 - What are “accounts” in the context of using ByePass?